JimDesu/basis-lang/spec.md

 ```
 .alias    .class    .cmd      .decl     .domain   .enum     .fail
 .implicit .import   .instance .intrinsic .module   .msg      .object
-.program  .promise  .record   .resource .splice   .sub      .test
+.program  .promise  .record   .resource .scope    .splice   .sub      .test
 .union    .variant
 ```

-The `.sub` keyword introduces subcommands at body-internal scope (§3.12); the rest are top-level forms (§2.2).
+The `.sub` and `.scope` keywords introduce body-internal constructs — subcommands (§3.12) and scope blocks (§3.17) respectively; the rest are top-level forms (§2.2).
 The dot-prefix is part of the keyword token; the lexer does not produce `.` followed by a separate identifier.

 **Punctuation tokens.** Single-character and short-sequence punctuation: